2022-2023 Board of Trustees

 • Six students were named National Merit Commended Scholars; one was a Semifinalist

-• Students won 21 awards in the Massachusetts Scholastic Art and Writing Awards competition—five Gold Keys, eight Silver Keys, and eight honorable mentions
+• Students won 31 awards in the Massachusetts Scholastic Art and Writing Awards competition—eight Gold Keys (four honored at the national level), nine Silver Keys, and 14 honorable mentions